 Debut – “Debut is the Shopify theme that is installed by default on new Shopify stores, and while it may be boring to say that this is our favourite theme, there’s a lot of reasons why you should consider sticking with it.

-The first reason is that it’s one of the simplest themes to setup and customise.
-The theme is free, comes installed onto your store automatically, and has straightforward theme customisation making it one of, if not the best, theme for Shopify beginners.
+The first reason is that it’s one of the simplest Shopify themes to setup and customise.
+The theme is free, comes installed onto your store automatically, and has straightforward theme customisation making it one of, if not the best Shopify theme for beginners.

 The variety of homepage sections and features it provides will also give you a lot of mileage to adapt the theme as your store grows, and provides a great starting point for Shopify Experts to implement additional features for your store.